vivitt/bank-account-kata/README.md

 # bank-account-kata
-Back account kate is a technical challenge for a frontend job position
+Back account kata is a technical challenge for a frontend job position